lovnishverma/helloworldirismachinelearning/encoding.md

-#scikit-learn automatically handles string labels in classification problems, but not for categorical features.
+### scikit-learn automatically handles string labels in classification problems, but not for categorical features.

-#Why does this work?
+### How does this work?
 - In model.fit(features, labels), the labels (y) are string values (e.g., "setosa", "versicolor", "virginica").
 - *Scikit-learn automatically encodes string labels* internally using LabelEncoder when training classification models like LogisticRegression.
 - However, this does *not* apply to categorical features (i.e., independent variables X), which must still be manually encoded.